Can Bearded Dragons Eat Spicy Mustard Greens?

 Mustard greens may be a staple of the bearded dragon’s diet, but other vegetables exist that these creatures enjoy as well.

-Collard greens, endive greens, turnip greens, kale greens and swiss chard are all excellent sources of vitamins A and C for a bearded dragon’s diet.
+Collard greens, endive greens, turnip greens, kale greens, and Swiss chard are all excellent sources of vitamins A and C for a bearded dragon’s diet.

-All five of these leafy green vegetables offer a variety of nutrients that support proper digestion, help regulate blood sugar levels and aid with muscle growth.
+All five of these leafy green vegetables offer a variety of nutrients that support proper digestion, help regulate blood sugar levels, and aid with muscle growth.

 In addition, each vegetable has its own unique flavor which helps keep your pet interested in trying new foods.